 - Step 9.
-Turn on the laser tube and air assist by inserting and turning your laser key and by using the laser's separate switch on the side of the cabinet.
+Turn on the laser tube by inserting and turning your laser key and by using its separate switch on the side of the cabinet.
 To reduce the risk of electric shock, once the laser tube is on, try to touch the engraver with only one hand at a time. - Step 10.
-Press START-PAUSE to engrave your design.
+Press RUN/PAUSE to engrave your design.
 Again, do not stare continuously at the laser even through the protective acrylic window.
 Watch for possible issues like sparks or fires, however, and be prepared to to quickly extinguish a fire if necessary. - Step 11.
 Once the laser has stopped, examine the quality of your first run and adjust the laser parameters on the control panel or in your software as necessary to create the desired effect.

-During repetitive engraving and cutting, periodically check your pump's tank to maintain a water temperature between $60-70^{\circ}$ F (15-20°C).
+During repetitive engraving and cutting, periodically check your pump's tank to maintain a water temperature between $15-20^{\circ}C$ ( $60-70^{\circ}F$ ).